PE Explorer

 Disassembling files larger than 1 Mb in size can take several minutes depending on the capabilities of your system.
 Generally, each byte of a target file requires 40 bytes of memory for processing.
 For example, a 1 Mb file would require 40 Mb of processing memory, a 2 Mb file — 80 Mb and so on.

-The main Disassembler window appears when the disassembly process finishes:
+The main Disassembler window

 After all processing has been completed, the disassembler displays the resulting source code for the target file.
 This output can be manually edited or saved to disk for future reference.